techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. Here, you will create an Integration Package to store your iFlows for the Exercise.
 Click on ***Create***.
 	![](images/006b.png)

-1. Enter details. **NOTE:** Replace XX with the group number provided by the instructor
+1. Enter details. **NOTE:** Replace XX with the workstation ID provided by the instructor

 	|Field|Value|
 	|---------|-----|